 The grief you feel from losing someone you love causes a lot of stress.
 Stress can make you physically ill.
 Having words that offer solace and comfort can be very helpful.
 Sadly, the Coronavirus, Covid-19 is making us focus on memorials for those who have died.
-Hundreds of thousands of people are dying suddenly.
+Hundreds of thousands of people have died just in the United States.
 This pandemic is even killing young and old alike.
 You see memorials all over the news for people who have died from this terrible virus.
 It's a very stressful and sad time no matter what you believe.

 It's hard to know what to say to someone who has lost a loved one.
 It's said that "holding space" which essentially means just sitting with another person silently is often enough to offer your true sympathy.
 When you know the person who has passed, writing a sympathy card or a memorial poem can help people go through their grief.

 Memorial poems can offer solace and help ease their grief.
 Sometimes a lyrics from a song can help ease the pain of loss.
 Seeing a picture of their loved one in a happier time can help bring a positive focus and can be uplifting instead of contributing to more sadness.

 Memorial for a Child who has Passed

 Writing a memorial in calligraphy is always sad work, especially when it's a memorial for a young person or a child.
 When you have your own child you don't even want to imagine the pain these poor parents are going through.
 I've had to write through tears when writing this sad song for a newborn who left his family way too early.
 Writing and designing calligraphy is generally for commemorating special happy occasions.

 But calligraphy services also includes writing memorials allows someone to look at their photo and feel that love again.
 Although I think it takes time for the sad feelings to soften.
 Those feelings don't ever go away - especially when you are writing a memorial to someone you dearly loved.